OfficeDev/office-js-docs/reference/outlook/1.6/Office.context.mailbox.item.md

 #### getEntitiesByType(entityType) → (nullable) {Array.<(String|[Contact](simple-types.md#contact)|[MeetingSuggestion](simple-types.md#meetingsuggestion)|[PhoneNumber](simple-types.md#phonenumber)|[TaskSuggestion](simple-types.md#tasksuggestion))>}

-Gets an array of all the entities of the specified entity type found in the selected item.
+Gets an array of all the entities of the specified entity type found in the selected item's body.

 > **Note:** This method is not supported in Outlook for iOS or Outlook for Android.